blgorman/IntroToIoT/walkthrough.md

 It is important to note that the device ID will map to a preregistered device.
 If the device is not pre-registered and you don't have a connection string to connect to, then you won't be able to connect and simulate the telemetry.

-1. Begin by setting up the device simulator to connect.
+1. Notice the setup to allow the device simulator to connect.

-    Use the following code to create global variables:

     ```c#
     private const int _telemetryIntervalMilliseconds = 2000;